Skip to main content

 import { Injectable } from '@angular/core';

-import { IUnknownCoreOptions } from '@boldpenguin/sdk-types';
+import { IUnknownCoreOptions } from '@boldpenguin/sdk';

 @Injectable()